-(4) All other compensation includes other benefits related to car usage or allowance, tax equalization payments and others.
+(4) All other compensation includes other benefits such as car usage or allowance, tax equalization payments and others.
+It also includes contribution to a personal pension fund for Martin Brassard.

 Outstanding Share-based Awards and Option-based Awards at the End of the Fiscal Year